 „The pandemic has shown us that there is more to documentation than just 'docs.'
 Documentation is what enables us to get what we need.” – Rebecca Abara, Etsy – 10/14/2020 at Distributed2020.

 The heart of product design, however, lies elsewhere.
-It is time for tools that will facilitate the essence of your work.
+It is time for product design tools that will facilitate the essence of your work.
 The applications described below allow you to design directly in the browser, which definitely enables group work.

 Miro/Mural (virtual whiteboard)